 Curcumin Fixes Joint Pain and Inflammation

-Joint pain is one of the most common complaints I hear about from my patients.
+Joint pain is perhaps the most common pain that unites.
 In fact, some estimates state that one-third of all adults experience joint pain every month.
 The areas most affected are the neck, knees, hips, shoulder, and ankles.
 It can also occur in the joints of the fingers and toes, and even the back.

 There are many causes of joint pain, but the most common is arthritis.
 With age, the cartilage around a joint can wear away, causing bones to grind together.
 In addition, the ligaments and tendons that hold joints together tend to become stiffer, all of which lead to pain and discomfort.
 Other factors include autoimmune disorders, a sedentary lifestyle, poor posture, or overuse due to repetitive movements.